Kay Coles James: Early life and education

-Early career
+Coles James grew up in Richmond, Virginia, the only girl among five boys.
+Her father did odd jobs as a guard, worked unloading ships when he was younger, and did maintenance work.
+Her father left home when she was around four years old.
+Coles James was then raised by her aunt and uncle, a schoolteacher and a businessman.
+Her mother had worked as a dental technician for her brother-in-law, and as a domestic, cleaning houses and caring for people, while trying to raise six children.

+Coles James attended Chandler Junior High School and John Marshall High School in Richmond, in "largely all-white environments".
+She is a graduate of Hampton University, where she majored in history and secondary education.

+Career

-James has served on the Fairfax County School Board and the Virginia Board of Education, and on the board of the conservative evangelical Focus on the Family.
-She also was Senior Vice President of the Family Research Council, the conservative, Christian right group and lobbying organization.
+Coles James served on School Board for Fairfax County, Virginia and the Virginia Board of Education, and on the board of the conservative evangelical Focus on the Family.
+She was senior vice president of the Family Research Council, a conservative, Christian right group and lobbying organization.
 She has also served as Executive Vice-President and Chief Operating Officer for One to One Partnership, a national umbrella organization for mentoring programs.

 She was appointed by President Ronald Reagan and reappointed by President George H. W. Bush as member of the National Commission on Children, an advisory body on children issues.
 She served under President George H. W. Bush as Associate Director of the White House Office of National Drug Control Policy and as Assistant Secretary for public affairs at the U.S. Department of Health and Human Services.

-In the mid-1990s, James served as Dean of the Robertson School of Government at Regent University in Virginia Beach, Virginia.
+In the mid-1990s, Coles James served as dean of the Robertson School of Government at Regent University in Virginia Beach, Virginia.
 She also served as Convention Secretary for the 1996 Republican National Convention, which nominated Bob Dole for president.

 Office of Personnel Management

 James served as the director for the United States Office of Personnel Management from 2001 to 2005 in the George W. Bush administration.

-Paul Krugman noted that Regent University boasted of 150 graduates working in the Bush administration and criticized James' tenure as the federal government's chief personnel officer when many of these hires occurred.
-Boston Globe, journalist Charlie Savage wrote that previous to James' work as director of OPM, "veteran civil servants screened applicants and recommended whom to hire, usually picking top students from elite schools."
-Noting that Regent University is ranked a "tier four" school by U.S. News & World Report, the lowest score and essentially a tie for 136th place, Savage said James' changes resulted in lawyers with more conservative credentials, less prior experience in civil rights law and the decline of the average ranking of the law school attended by the applicants.
+Paul Krugman noted that Regent University boasted of 150 graduates working in the Bush administration and criticized Coles James' tenure as the federal government's chief personnel officer when many of these hires occurred.
+Charlie Savage, a journalist with The Boston Globe, wrote that previous to Coles James, "veteran civil servants screened applicants and recommended whom to hire, usually picking top students from elite schools."
+Noting that Regent University is ranked a "tier four" school by U.S. News & World Report, the lowest score and essentially a tie for 136th place, Savage said Coles James' changes resulted in lawyers with more conservative credentials, less prior experience in civil rights law and the decline of the average ranking of the law school attended by the applicants.
 In addition to Savage, other journalists made similar comments.

-Later career

 On November 4, 2009, Governor-elect Bob McDonnell of Virginia named her one of the co-chairs of his transition committee and subsequently appointed her as a member of Virginia Commonwealth University's governing body, the Board of Visitors.